Lesson 5 of 6

 Call to lament and repent

 When great tragedy occurs, a natural impulse is to lament, to cry to God for help, and to complain about one’s circumstances.
-Yet, in our day, persons of faith are often discouraged, directly or more subtly, from a vigorous, accusing lament.
-Sometimes, it is appropriate to repent if persons have brought their trouble on themselves by their own behavior.
+Joel calls the people to such a lament.
+Yet, in our day, people of faith are often discouraged, directly or more subtly, from a vigorous, accusing lament.
+Complaint or lament should be seen as a deeply faithful and biblical response to injustice and difficult times.
+Sometimes, it is appropriate to repent if people have brought their trouble on themselves by their own behavior.

 The Day of the Lord